SnowScriptWinterOfCode/PortfolioCreations/README.md

 This is a portfolio website through which one can showcase and define their professional identity, highlighting projects, skills, and experiences in a clean and personalized format.

+## Maintainers
+@i-am-SnehaChauhan and @Nitya-Pasrija

+Please reach out to the maintainers if you get stuck or wish to report someone.

 ## Tech stack used
 * HTML
 * CSS